 Nexus IntegrationEnhanced Real-Time Integration

 Thanks to MusicMaster’s uniquely open architecture, Integration has never been easier.
 With our Nexus Server API, third-party software systems can have instant, real-time access to MusicMaster's database and scheduling intelligence.
-Though primarily designed as an automation interface, the API can be used by any of your station’s systems, such as traffic and billing, research analysis or web and media services.
+Though primarily used as an automation interface, the API can be used by any of your station’s systems, such as traffic and billing, research analysis or web and media services.

 Find Your Systems